MT. ELWELL (7,818') CLASS 1-2

 11 miles north from Bassetts Junction or 5.3 miles south from

 the junction of Gold Lake Road and Highway 89.
-A sign reads, "Graegle
+There's a sign facing traffic from the north for Graeagle Lodge.
+Another sign reads, "Graeagle

 Creek Trail 1/2 Smith Lake Trail 1/2."
 Drive on this road,